3D for Accessibility

 Phases of the moon

-Every planet and natural satellites revolve around the Sun.
+Every planet and natural satellite revolve around the Sun.
 Furthermore, natural satellites revolve around specific planetary bodies in the solar system.
-Moon is the most prominently known natural satellite.
-The moon is the only natural satellite of the planet Earth.
-Moon successfully orbits the Earth at 29.5 days.
-As the moon orbits around the Earth, different portions of the moon can be seen.
-The moon's sunlit part is seen and the rest is not.
-These differing portions of the moon which are visible are the ‘phases of the moon’.
+Moon is the only natural satellite of the planet Earth.
+It is the most prominently known natural satellite.
+As the Moon revolves around the Earth, different portions of the Moon can be seen.
+The Moon's sunlit part is seen and the rest is not.
+These differing portions of the Moon which are visible are called the 'phases of the Moon'.

 Life Cycle of Honey Bee